10 reasons to launch a business in a recession

 Big businesses may have cash reserves, but they can be more cautious and slower to act, leaving them vulnerable to sudden changes in customer spending.

+Start-ups aren’t lumbered with existing processes and extensive overheads.
 Instead, new businesses can operate leanly from launch, adopting new and flexible ways of working.

-Start-ups can use outsourcing opens in new window and new technologies to deliver products and services that are different and offer more value to customers at a lower price than existing companies
+Start-ups can use outsourcing and new technologies to deliver products and services that are different and offer more value to customers at a lower price than existing companies.

 2. Interest rates may be lower